AlexProgrammerDE/SoulFire/README.md

 ## 🧵 Demo

-ServerWrecker has a built-in GUI for easy usage.
+SoulFire has a built-in GUI for easy usage.
 ![GUI](./assets/demo.png)

 ## 💻 Command Line Usage

-To run ServerWrecker from the command line without a GUI, enter:
+To run SoulFire from the command line without a GUI, enter:
-`java -jar ServerWrecker.jar <flags>`
+`java -jar SoulFire.jar <flags>`

 > **Note:** Some features are not available in CLI mode, we recommend using the GUI.

-For a list of all available CLI flags, look at [CLI_FLAGS.md](./CLI_FLAGS.md) or run `java -jar ServerWrecker.jar --help`.
+For a list of all available CLI flags, look at [CLI_FLAGS.md](./CLI_FLAGS.md) or run `java -jar SoulFire.jar --help`.

 ## 🔧 Build from source